SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 | large  |   1550 M   |        N/A         |      `large`       |    ~10 GB     |       1x       |
 | turbo  |   809 M    |        N/A         |      `turbo`       |     ~6 GB     |      ~8x       |

 If you are using English to interact with all Assistants, you can use one of the models with the ".en" ending.
-They are much smaller and also a bit faster than their Multilingual counterparts.
+They are much smaller and also a bit faster than their multilingual counterparts.

 IMPORTANT: When you are using a given model for the first time, it will be downloaded in the background.
 Depending on the size of the model, this can take a very long time.
 Currently there is no visual feedback available, that shows the progress of the download, but you can use the Windows Task Manager and have a look at the network traffic.